Southampton - West Brom: How to watch, start time, odds, prediction

 Team news: Southampton – West Brom (INJURY REPORT)

-Saints are fully fit as Nathan Redmond is now back in contention for a starting spot.
+Saints are fully fit as Nathan Redmond is back on the bench and they are unchanged.

+🚨 The teams are in 🚨#SaintsFC's starting line-up is unchanged for the clash with #WBA: pic.twitter.com/utDT9qth1N

-West Brom could hand season debuts to three players if manager Slaven Bilic sees fit: Branislav Ivanovic, Conor Gallagher, and Filip Krovinovic.
+West Brom manager Slaven Bilic has new signings Branislav Ivanovic and Filip Krovinovic on the bench.

 What they’re saying: Southampton – West Brom